This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 Czech Republic is the beer drinking capital.
 But it also has beautiful historical centres like Cesky Krumlov.

-Each country has unique cultural traditions, influences, and historical experiences.
+Each country has unique cultural traditions, charm, influences, and historical experiences.

 Buses are also frequent and low-cost.

 Eastern Europe is considerably more easy on the budget than Western Europe.

 With the exception of those countries on the border between East and West, such as Vienna in Austria or Prague in Czech Republic, you can expect to pay less on food, accommodation, and attractions.